2010 Turkish Grand Prix: Race

 The race commenced at 15:00 Eastern European Summer Time (UTC+3).
 The conditions on the grid were warm and sunny before the race; there was an air temperature between 28 and 29 C with a track temperature ranging between 39 and 49 C. Di Grassi changed his engine and began from the pit lane because his team rectified an issue with his engine oil system which was discovered one hour beforehand.
 As the five red lights went out to signal the start of the race, Webber maintained his pole position advantage heading into the first corner.
 Hamilton had wheelspin when he moved out of his starting position and abandoned the use of his second clutch.
 Vettel made a brisk start to pass Hamilton for second around the inside of turn one but Hamilton reclaimed the position by passing Vettel around the outside at the third corner.
-Schumacher also made a fast getaway and overtook Button for fourth place but the latter retook the position at turn twelve after slipstreaming in Schumacher's tow on the back straight.
+Schumacher also made a fast getaway and overtook Button for fourth place but the latter retook the position at turn 12 after slipstreaming in Schumacher's tow on the back straight.
 De la Rosa ran wide at turn two allowing Buemi to pass him heading into the third turn.
 However, Buemi went wide allowing Hülkenberg to take advantage of Buemi's error.
 Buemi attempted to re-pass Hülkenberg around the inside at turn seven but Hülkenberg made contact with Buemi, puncturing the right rear tyre of Buemi's car which forced both drivers to make early pit stops.
-At the end of the first lap, Webber led Hamilton by 0.4 seconds, who in turn was followed by Vettel, Button, Schumacher, Rosberg, Kubica, Massa, Petrov, Sutil, Kobayashi, Alonso, de la Rosa, Alguersuari, Hülkenberg, Liuzzi, Trulli, Kovalainen, Senna, Barrichello, Glock, Chandhok, di Grassi and Buemi.
+At the end of the first lap, Webber led Hamilton by 0.4 seconds, who in turn was followed by Vettel, Button, Schumacher, Rosberg, Kubica, Massa, Petrov and Sutil.

 Sebastian Vettel collided with teammate Webber on the race's 40th lap.